geekhmer/geekhmer.github.io/source/_posts/2014-06-28-using-strong-parameters-with-fields-for-and-nested-forms-in-rails-4.markdown

 date: 2014-06-28 11:48
 comments: true
 categories: [Ruby on Rails]

 keywords: Using Strong Parameters With Fields For &amp; Nested Forms in Rails 4, Rails
+description: Using Strong Parameters With Fields For &amp; Nested Forms in Rails 4
 ---

 <p>